ansible-lockdown/RHEL9-CIS/README.md

 ### Known Issues

 CIS 1.2.4 - repo_gpgcheck is not carried out for RedHat hosts as the  default repos do not have this function.
+This also affect EPEL(not covered by var).
-Rocky and Alma not affected.
+          - Rocky and Alma not affected.
 Variable used to unset.
 rhel9cis_rhel_default_repo: true  # to be set to false if using repo that does have this ability